-The target is to reduce human-caused ignitions by 50% as ignitions in these areas have been identified as preventable.
-This target focuses on human-caused ignitions in municipal corridors.
-For the purposes of this target, municipal corridors are inclusive of transportation and utility corridors.
+The target is to reduce human-caused ignitions by 50% as these have been identified as preventable.
+This target focuses on human-caused ignitions in wildlands, rural, and the wildland-urban interface in transportation and utility corridors.

 N.1 Baseline Calculation